 General Impairments Seen in Academic Settings

-- More frequent off-task behavior
+- More frequent off-task behaviour

 - Work less accurate and less work produced